mahikappa/fandango_bias/README.md

-# fandango_bias
+# Fandango Bias
-Checking bias in Fandango's website movie ratings
+Checking for biases in the movie ratings of Fandango's website.